ivanchon/more/src/pages/albums/amor-supremo-desnudo.md

   back to the Origin of the demos.
 I gave in to the challenge to re-create all the songs again and add 2 extra that didn't make the first original version but that were more close to the nade version of the acoustic re Versions.
-  "Dime Mentiras" (Tell me Lies) talking about the total loss of a loved on and "Te Regalo" (I give you) talking about the complete delivery of yourself to someone who you love and want to spend the rest of your Life with.
+  \"Dime Mentiras\" (Tell me Lies) talking about the total loss of a loved on and
+  \"Te Regalo\" (I give you) talking about the complete delivery of yourself to someone who you love and want to spend the rest of your Life with.
 The album was recorded at the Baby Jesus Hood Studio in Coyoacan, Mexico City.